nthang2/Reserver-prediction/README.md

 We employed the scikit-learn library to calculate the accuracy score and create a confusion matrix for evaluating the models.
 The accuracy score measures the proportion of correctly predicted cancellations or non-cancellations out of the total predictions.
 It provides an overall assessment of the model's predictive accuracy.

 Additionally, we utilized a confusion matrix to gain a more detailed understanding of the model's performance.
 The confusion matrix presents a tabular representation of predicted and actual classes, showing the true positive, true negative, false positive , and false negative values.
-This matrix allows us to calculate various evaluation metrics such as precision, recall, and F1 score and determine which model excels at predicting hotel reservation cancellations.
+This matrix allows us to calculate various evaluation metrics such as precision, recall, and F1 score and determine which model excels at predicting hotel reservation cancellations, where **precision** is the proportion of true positive predictions out of all positive predictions, **recall** is the proportion of true positive predictions out of all actual positive instances and **F1 score** is a measure that combines both precision and recall into a single metric.

 # 3. Methodology